djcass44/all-your-base/docs/OVERRIDES.md

 By default, Ayb will resolve the `from` field to `docker.io/library/debian:bullseye`.
 If you set the `MY_REGISTRY` environment variable to `registry.corporate.internal/docker.io`, Ayb will resolve it to `registry.corporate.internal/docker.io/library/debian:bullseye`.

 Keep in mind that Ayb will still validate the digest of the image.
-If you are unable to retain digests you can use the `--skip-image-locking` flag when locking.
+If you are unable to guarantee consistent digests you can use the `--skip-image-locking` flag when locking.

 ## Repositories & files